Novo Nordisk

 About the Company

 Novo Nordisk A/S, together with its subsidiaries, engages in the research and development, manufacture, and distribution of pharmaceutical products.
 It operates through two segments, Obesity and Diabetes Care, and Rare Disease.
 The Obesity and Diabetes care segment provides products for diabetes, obesity, cardiovascular, and other emerging therapy areas.
 The Rare Disease segment offers products in the areas of rare blood disorders, rare endocrine disorders, and hormone replacement therapy.
-The company also provides NovoPen 6 and NovoPen Echo Plus, smart insulin pens; Dose Check, an insulin dose guidance application; and growth hormone pens and injection needles.
-It operates in Europe, Canada, the United States, Japan, Korea, Oceania, Southeast Asia, Mainland China, Hong Kong and Taiwan, La
+The company also provides NovoPen 6 and NovoPen Echo Plus, smart insulin pens; Dose Check, an insulin dose guidance application; growth hormone pens and injection needles; and Wegovy pill an oral glucagon-like peptide-1 (GLP-1) receptor agonist therapy for weight management.
+It operates in Europe, Canada

 Novo Nordisk Stock at a Glance